1Password/connect-sdk-python/USAGE.md

 ## Load Configuration

 Users can create `classes` or `dicts` that describe fields they wish to get the values from in 1Password.
-Two convienience methods are provided that will handle the fetching of values for these fields:
+Two convenience methods are provided that will handle the fetching of values for these fields:

 - **load_dict**: Takes a dictionary with keys specifying the user desired naming scheme of the values to return.
 Each key's value is a dictionary that includes information on where to find the item field value in 1Password.
-This returns a dictionary of user specified keys with values retrieved from 1Password
+This returns a dictionary of user specified keys with values retrieved from 1Password.
 - **load**: Takes an object with class attributes annotated with tags describing where to find desired fields in 1Password.
 Manipulates given object and fills attributes in with 1Password item field values.

 ```python